 - standard analysis

 - according to CSN 73 1001 "Základová pùda pod plošnými základy" approved 8.6.
 1987

 - according to Polish standard PN-81 B - 03020 "Grunty budowiane, Posudowienie bezpošrednie budowli, Obliczenia statyczne i projekktowanie" from year 1982

-- according to Indian standard IS:6403-1981 "Code of Practice for Determination of Bearing Capacity of Shallow Foundations" from year 1981
+- according to Indian standard IS:6403-1981 "Code of Practice for Determination of Bearing Capacity of Shallow Foundations" from the year 1981

 - according to EC 7-1 (EN 1997-1:2003) "Design of geotechnical structures - Part 1: General rules"